spaceport-dev/hud-core.js/TRANSMISSION-HANDBOOK.md

 | **Custom Data** | `[data-attribute]` | All `data-*` attributes on the element are sent as top-level properties in the `t` object (e.g., `data-user-id="123"` becomes `t.userId`). |
 | **URL Data** | `[query-param]` | All query parameters from the current page's URL are included as top-level properties. |
 | **Included Data** | `[storage-key]` | You can use the `include` attribute on an element to explicitly send specific `localStorage` (`*key`) or `sessionStorage` (`~key`) values.
 You can also include standard element attributes by name (e.g., `include="id, *theme"`). |

-Of course.
-Here is the Markdown for that section.

 ### **Working with the `t` Object on the Server**